-(o) Equity
+(n) Equity

-In situations where the Company issues units, the value of warrants is bifurcated and is included as the separate reserve of the Company's equity.
+In situations where the Company issues units, the value of warrants is bifurcated using the relative fair value method and is included as the separate reserve of the Company's equity.

 The fair value of unexercised warrants is adjusted to deficit on expiry.